Nathra21/Dofus-prices-analysis/README.md

 ```python
 study(items)
 ```
-Shows various useful pieces of information about `items`, such as recent prices on different timescales, and alignment information.
+Shows various useful pieces of information about `items`, such as recent prices on different timescales and alignment information.